Criminal Defense Attorney

 Juvenile Delinquency – These charges can be filed when minors allegedly commit theft or certain sexual offenses (for instance).
 Focusing on the need for rehabilitation, rather than punishment, can be an effective defense tactic in these cases.

-Juveniles Charged As Adults – Though minors charged with (or convicted of) crimes usually go through the juvenile criminal justice system, they can face adult-level charges when the offense in question is especially egregious.
+Juveniles Charged As Adults – Though minors charged with (or convicted of) crimes usually go through the juvenile criminal justice system, they can face adult-level charges.
+This is often true when the offense in question is especially egregious.
 A strong defense in these cases can make all the difference in the outcome of the case – and a child’s future.

-Get Aggressive, Effective Defense Representation: Contact a Colorado Springs Criminal Defense Lawyer at Shimon Kohn, P.C.
+Get Aggressive, Effective Defense Representation.
+Contact an experienced Colorado Springs Criminal Defense Lawyer at The Kohn Law Firm

 NEED LEGAL HELP?

 Contact Us Now!